vanda/etc-docs/notebooks/ai-explorations/challenges/discovery/1-image-retrieval-cultural-objects.md

 **Problem Statement**

-Retrieve related images of cultural heritage objects from a source image matching on the whole image
+Retrieve related images of cultural heritage objects from a source image of a cultural heritage object, matching on the whole image.

 ## Bibliography

 ### Cultural Heritage

+#### 2024

+  * Roald, M., Birkenes, M.B. and Johnsen, L.G.B.
+(2024) ‘Visual Navigation of Digital Libraries: Retrieval and Classification of Images in the National Library of Norway’s Digitised Book Collection’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.2410.14969.

+  * Arnold, T. and Tilton, L. (2024) ‘Explainable Search and Discovery of Visual Cultural Heritage Collections with Multimodal Large Language Models’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.2411.04663.

 #### 2023